• Skip to content

 • Experiment with that one extensively, using the tips below

 • While it’s good to at least peek into other platforms if you haven’t already, don’t spend too much time on them.
-For example, if you plan to use Zoom and you’ve never set up a Meet, it’s a good idea to do that once or bookmark Google’s instructions in case there is a Zoom outage.
-But don’t spend a lot of time on it.
+For example, if you plan to use Zoom and you’ve never set up a Meet, it’s a good idea to do that once or bookmark Google’s instructions in case there is a Zoom outage, but don’t spend a lot of time on it.

 Practice with a Group